Barrelwolf38087/declutter/README.md

 # declutter
 A tool to organize music files based on metadata.
+Probably won't work on Windows without some tinkering or Cygwin.

 ## Installation
 Dependencies: